 - The original Brainiac has, at various points, tried to manipulate, control, or kill his clone son, Brainiac 2, his grandson, Brainiac 3, and his great-great grandson, Brainiac 5.
 Brainiacs 2 & 3 have also made numerous attempts to kill one another, proving this trope is more or less In the Blood.

-- Supergirl: Zor-El becomes this to his daughter Kara in Supergirl (Rebirth) after turning into Cyborg Superman and getting obsessed with getting their world back and setting things "right", not matter the cost.
+- Supergirl: Zor-El becomes this to his daughter Kara in Supergirl (Rebirth) after turning into Cyborg Superman and getting obsessed with getting their world back and setting things "right", no matter the cost.
+(This wasn't quite the case in his Supergirl2011 appearances, where he was more of a Criminal Amnesiac, and neither of them realised the connection until afterwards.)

 - Lucifer casts the conflict between the titular character and God (often referred to as Yahweh) as a much more intimate father-son conflict than the usual epic good-versus-evil depiction.